dronov/SelfieBot/README.md

 #What is it?
 SelfieBot is a movable holder for your mobile devices.
-It allows you to control position of device while video call.
+It allows you to control orientation of device while video call.
-This project use Arduino for hardware part and application is available on Android.
+This project use Arduino for hardware part and Android application.

-Here you can find source and release files of SelfieBot project.

 #Download
 You can download last version of Android-application from "release" tab  (https://github.com/deadtr/SelfieBot/releases).